ankur-3107/Raw-Microarray-RNA-Seq-Data-Processing/readme.md

 ## Output Format

-The output is a gene expression matrix in in CSV format in which samples are as column names and gene names are as row names.
+The output is a gene expression matrix in CSV format in which samples are as column names and gene names are as row names.